gothgirllover67/recolovetr/README.md

 correctly treats as "nothing to change here" rather than blanking anything out.
 The DLC still builds and installs fine without it; those specific titles just stay in Japanese until someone fills that file in.

+The xdelta patches for DLC are not final, I plan on returning to fix them.
+However, they are playable.
+You need to put the whole decrypted DLC with the swapped Script.cpk file into reAddcont/PCSG00782/.
+Or just swap the files in Vita3l's DLC folder.

 ## How it works